MaximeAlgosup/Fresco-Maker/README.md

-# Rubiks Fresco Maker
+# Fresco Maker

-Rubiks Fresco Maker is a little software who is made and used by the team 6 of Algosup students to split their fresco and give instruction manual to each others teams
+Fresco Maker is a little software who is made and used by the team 6 of ALGOSUP students to split their fresco and give instruction manual to each others teams

 We created this program with [Python 3.11.6](docs.python.org/3.11/)